MAMMOTHMAN34/landcover-change/README.md

   price→forest-loss regression is actually meaningful.
 - **"Forest" means tree cover, and the data is imbalanced on purpose.** Every Riau AOI reads as 85-93% forest because WorldCover labels mature oil palm as Tree cover.
-Rather than chase a balanced box that doesn't exist, I keep the most class-diverse AOI (Indragiri coast), handle the imbalance with a weighted loss + per-class IoU, and measure deforestation as tree-cover *loss* over time.
+I keep the most class-diverse AOI (Indragiri coast), handle the imbalance with a weighted loss + per-class IoU, and measure deforestation as tree-cover *loss* over time.
 Splitting natural forest from plantation (via a dedicated oil-palm map) is the planned extension, not the baseline.